 - Health Canada Nutrition Service

 - Medtronic Canada

 - Ministry of Health and Long Term Care: Assistive Devices Program

 - Dexcom Canada

 Self-Management Support Programs

-Support groups: Type 1 Diabetes:
+Mentorship, Scholarship and Support Groups for Type 1 Diabetes:

 The following resources were compiled to assist medical professionals in providing the necessary resources to their patients who have limited financial coverage and/or are unable to locate the resources needed to help their situation.

 - ADP Insulin Pump and Supplies for Adults Application (.pdf)

 - ADP Insulin Pump and Supplies for Children Application (.pdf)